lundegaard/react-union/packages/react-union-scripts/README.md

 Place the file into the root of your project if you want to configure react-union-scripts.

-Configuration file can eiher exports:
+Configuration file can export either:
 - static JSON object or
 - function.